diamond2016/radiochannel/README.md

 ## Frontend Architecture

-The project will include a simple and lightweight frontend built with a Client-Side Rendering (CSR) approach.
+The project will include a simple and lightweight frontend built with a Server side templating.

-*   **Technology**: Static HTML, CSS, and Vanilla JavaScript (ES6+).
+*   **Technology**: Static HTML, CSS.
+ThymeLeaf form server side templating.
 *   **Styling**: Bootstrap 5 is used for the UI components and layout, included via CDN.
 *   **Operation**: The frontend is served as static assets from the `src/main/resources/static` directory of the Spring Boot application.
-JavaScript running in the browser makes API calls to the backend REST endpoints to fetch data and dynamically render the content on the pages.

-This architecture keeps the frontend decoupled from the backend, requiring no additional build steps or servers.
+    Then ThymeLeaf render the pages

 🔧 Technical Considerations
 - **Spring Boot**: Use JPA with Hibernate to manage entity relationships.